tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-tpm-csharp.md

    private const ProvisioningStatus OptionalProvisioningStatus = ProvisioningStatus.Enabled;
    ```

-   * Replace the `ProvisioningConnectionString` placeholder value with the connection string of the provisioning service that you want to create the enrollment for.
+   * Replace the `ProvisioningServiceConnectionString` placeholder value with the connection string of the provisioning service that you want to create the enrollment for.

    * A regisztrációs azonosító, az ellenőrzőkulcs, az eszközazonosító és a regisztrációs állapot igény szerint módosítható.

-   * If you're using this quickstart together with the [Create and provision a simulated TPM device using C# device SDK](quick-create-simulated-device-tpm-csharp.md) quickstart to provision a simulated device, replace the endorsement key and registration ID with the values that you noted down in that quickstart.
+   * If you're using this quickstart together with the [Create and provision a simulated TPM device using C# device SDK](quick-create-simulated-device-tpm-csharp.md) quickstart to provision a simulated device, replace the endorsement key and registration ID with the values that you noted in that quickstart.
 You can replace the device ID with the value suggested in that quickstart, use your own value, or use the default value in this sample.

 1. Add the following method to the `Program` class.
 This code creates individual enrollment entry and then calls the `CreateOrUpdateIndividualEnrollmentAsync` method on the `ProvisioningServiceClient` to add the individual enrollment to the provisioning service.